 Located near the Grand Canyon of the Yellowstone, on the east side of the park, this lodge is the largest in the park, with more than 400 guest rooms ranging from basic rooms to superior suites.

 Having just undergone a major renovation in 2016, the Canyon Lodge features many sustainable materials, including recycled bottles collected from park visitors, and wood from trees killed by pine beetles.
 All five of the new lodges have been certified gold by the U.S. Green Building Council’s LEED program.

 The renovations also included redesigned dining facilities that offer more local foods as well as grab-and-go meals so visitors can get out into the park faster.

 Yellowstone lodging options outside of the park

 If air-conditioned accommodations with all the modern bells and whistles are desired (sometimes with lower prices), staying just outside the park might do the trick.
-The Best Western Desert Inn in West Yellowstone, Mont., and the Best Western Premier Ivy Inn & Suites in Cody, Mont., both feature Wi-Fi, swimming pools, and fitness and business centers, all just minutes away from the park entrances.
+The Best Western Desert Inn in West Yellowstone, Mont., and the Best Western Premier Ivy Inn & Suites in Cody, WY., both feature Wi-Fi, swimming pools, and fitness and business centers, all just minutes away from the park entrances.